microsoft/ContextShare/WELCOME.md

-# Welcome to Copilot Catalog Manager! 🎉
+# Welcome to ContextHub! 🎉

-Thank you for installing the **Copilot Catalog Manager** extension!
+Thank you for installing **ContextHub**!
 You're about to transform how your team manages and shares AI assistant resources in VS Code.

 ## What You Can Do Now